 Move to action.

-It is what happens after this that makes all the difference.
+What happens after this makes all the difference.
 Don’t shut down now and leave it at this.
-Put a first action into place already tomorrow.
+Take the first action tomorrow.

 Over to you now.